Want to know the best value, most beautiful looking Easter eggs this year?

 Taste: We all know and trust Haribo for quality and these sweets are no exception.

-Value for money: At £2 this is just right for a present for kids that you know love Haribo (and who doesn’t!).
+Value for money: At £2 this is just right as a present for kids that you know love Haribo (and who doesn’t!).

 The Haribo Bunny ‘n’ Friends gift box makes a perfect Easter gift, containing cute bunny, sheep and chick shaped sweets all wrapped up in a bunny shaped gift box.
-A great alternative to chocolate for kiddies who prefer sweeties to chocolate.
+A great alternative to chocolate for kiddies who prefer sweeties.

 Presentation: Really cute and fun.
 This Easter treat is packaged in a sweet bunny shaped box which is sure to get your little ones feeling the spirit of the holiday.